mantidproject/mantid/docs/source/algorithms/GravityCorrection-v1.rst

 The x-axis of the :literal:`InputWorkspace` must be in time-of-flight.
 Furthermore, those initial time-of-flight values, :math:`t_{\mbox{tof}}`, are valid for a neutron travel distance from source to detector and do not take gravitation into account.
-In general, the instrument must consist of a collimeter with its slits or two other known locations of the neutron flight path between source and sample position.
+In general, the instrument must consist of a source, sample, detector and a collimeter with its slits or two other known locations of the neutron flight path between source and sample position.
-Of course, the instrument must have a source, sample and a detector.
-The detector should be a straight line in the :math:`x-y` plane.
+The detector should be a point or a straight line in the :math:`x-y` plane.
-The source centre must be at position :math:`x` = 0 m, :math:`y` = 0 m.

 Corrected time-of-flight axis
 -----------------------------

 All following images visualize a single neutron flight and its correction.
+The instrument will be moved virtually such that the sample centre is at position :math:`x_s` = 0 m, :math:`y_s` = 0 m for all following considerations.
 Thus, it corresponds to a single count in the workspace.
 The following two images shows schematically gravitational effects for a detector positioned normal to the beam direction.